Human PLGF, His Tag (PGF-H5229) is expressed from human 293 cells (HEK293). It contains AA Leu 19 - Arg 170 (Accession # NP_002623.2 ).

 >95% as determined by SDS-PAGE.

-Lyophilized from 0.22 μm filtered solution in 100 mM Acetic Acid, pH3.0.
-Normally trehalose is added as protectant before lyophilization.
+Lyophilized from 0.22 μm filtered solution in 100 mM Acetic Acid, pH3.0 with trehalose as protectant.

 Contact us for customized product form or formulation.